Rezwan66/donation-campaign/README.md

 # Donation Campaign Website

-A simple responsive SPA built using react router.
+A simple responsive website, where people can donate to various humanitarian campaigns.
+Built using react router, tailwind CSS and Daisy UI.

 ### Features: